alanktwong/jquery-plugins/log4jq/README.md

 # Targets

+By default `log4jq` does not log to any target.
+In a document ready function, it is recommended that you configure one of the out of box targets.
-By default `log4jq` logs to the browser console.
-However it is possible to customize this behavior using custom log targets.
+You can also customize this behavior using custom log targets.
 For a list of the log targets provided with `log4jq` and information about how to create your own see Configuration.

 # Configuration